cancergenetics/GRN_activity_corr_essentiality/README.md

 # Gene essentiality in cancer is better predicted by mRNA abundance than by gene regulatory network-inferred activity

-The scripts available perform the analysis presented in the manuscript by Tudose, Bond and Ryan: Gene essentiality in cancer is better predicted by mRNA abundance than by gene regulatory network-inferred activity
+The scripts available perform the analysis presented in the manuscript by Tudose, Bond and Ryan, available on *bioRxiv*: https://www.biorxiv.org/content/10.1101/2023.03.02.530664v2

 Each script can be run in Rstudio.
 However, some of the scripts require more computational time, so it is recommended the analysis is at least partly run on a server using nohup and R CMD BATCH.
 This is especially the case for steps 1.0-4.0